Councillor Robert Kok is a practicing lawyer, three-term City Councillor and advocate for Sydney’s multicultural communities.

 Robert is particularly interested in international relations, cultural exchange, business innovation, education and urban planning.
 His support for the Haymarket has assisted in revitalising this historic area as a world-renowned attraction and business hub.

 Robert is an alumnus of Macquarie University and Bond University, as well as Asialink.
-He is also a Governor of WWF-Australia and a member of the Advisory Panel to the China Studies Centre of the University of Sydney.
+He is also a Governor of WWF-Australia.

 You can follow Cr Kok on Weibo.